 Procrastination is a lazy habit, you don’t need this in JEE/NEET preparation.
-Finishing work and assignments on time is a habit which helps in achieving your goal.
+Finishing homework and achieving targets on time is a habit which helps in clearing the exam.
 Making notes is a good habit.
 Solving problems is a good habit.
-All this require consistency and self motivation.
+All this requires consistency and self-motivation.

 4. Change your strategy/method

 Sometimes you lose interest in study because your methods may not be right.
 You have to involve mentally, completely, into your preparation.
 For that your methods can change, the one that prevents any distractions in advance.